 2. The British College

-Established less than 15 years ago, in 2012, The British College (TBC) is a higher institution that offers bachelor’s and master’s degrees that are both accredited in Nepal and the U.K.
+Established in 2012, The British College (TBC) is a foreign-affiliated higher education institution in Kathmandu that offers bachelor’s and master’s degree programs in business, management, and computing.

 TBC also offers accommodation for students.
-The monthly rent is 20,000 NPR (around 175 USD) if you choose the vegetarian meal package and 21,000 NPR (around 182 USD) if you choose the non-vegetarian package.
-This includes three meals a day and services.
+The monthly rent is 20,000 NPR, or about 130 USD, with the vegetarian meal package and 21,000 NPR, or about 137 USD, with the non-vegetarian package.
+This includes three meals a day, a snack, laundry service, Wi-Fi, and other basic facilities.
+A refundable security deposit and advance payment are also required.

 3. Ace Institute of Management

-Established a little over 20 years ago, the Ace Institute of Management (ACE) is a private institution that offers undergraduate and graduate programs.
+The Ace Institute of Management is a private institution in Kathmandu that offers undergraduate and graduate programs in management and information technology.

 4. Islington College

-Islington College is a cheap university in Nepal that was founded in 1996 and specializes in the fields of business and technology.
+Islington College is an affordable college in Nepal that was founded in 1996 and specializes in business and technology programs delivered in partnership with London Metropolitan University.

-In the area of technology, it offers bachelor’s degrees in computing, multimedia technologies, and computer networking & IT security, and a master’s degree in IT and applied security.
+In the area of technology, it offers bachelor’s degrees in computing, computing with artificial intelligence, computer networking and IT security, and multimedia technologies.
+It also offers MSc IT programs with specializations such as cyber threat intelligence, artificial intelligence, data analytics, and software engineering.

 5. Khwopa Engineering College

-Founded in 2001, Khwopa Engineering College (KhEC) is located in the ancient area of Bhaktapur.
-It is the first community college in Nepal that specializes in the area of engineering.
+Founded in 2001, Khwopa Engineering College (KhEC) is located in the ancient city of Bhaktapur.
+It is Nepal’s first community-based engineering college and is undertaken by Bhaktapur Municipality.

-KhEC has a research center with its own journal that develops projects in the areas of communication, computers, electronics, civil engineering, and architecture.
+KhEC has a research center and publishes research through its academic activities in areas such as communication, computers, electronics, civil engineering, and architecture.

 KhEC is affiliated with Purbanchal University.
-Admissions are done through the entrance exam of that university.
-Applicants must submit the application form and then take the exam.
-Those who will pass will be invited for an interview.
+Admissions are usually done through Purbanchal University’s entrance process.
+Applicants must submit the application form and take the entrance exam.
+Those who pass may be invited for an interview.

 6. Xavier International College

 Established in 2001, Xavier International College is located in Kathmandu, the capital city of Nepal.
-It is a higher institution that’s part of the Xavier International frame, which also has a school in Nepal that provides secondary education.
+It is a higher education institution that is part of the Xavier International education network.

-This college offers bachelor’s degree programs in computer application, business management, business studies, microbiology, environmental sciences, and social work.
-They also offer a master’s degree in business studies.
+This college offers bachelor’s degree programs in computer application, business management, business studies, microbiology, environmental science, and social work.
+It also offers a Master of Business Studies.

-Most of the programs at this affordable university in Nepal are offered in affiliation with Tribhuvan University.
-Depending on the chosen major, the duration varies between two and four years.
+Most of the programs at this affordable college in Nepal are offered in affiliation with Tribhuvan University.
+Bachelor’s programs generally last four years, while the Master of Business Studies lasts two years.

-As for admissions, as with the other universities, applicants will have to take an entrance exam, and if eligible, they’ll have to attend an interview.
+As for admissions, requirements depend on the program.
+Applicants may need to submit documents, meet academic eligibility requirements, take an entrance exam, and attend an interview.

 7. Nepal Open University